christopherwheeler/R_course_project/R_course_github.md

     ## Warning: Removed 5218 rows containing non-finite values (stat_density).

 ![](R_course_github_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->
-Below is a QQ plot for all observations of So4

 Now bring in second data set with high frequency GWl measurements on well subset